 In order to ensure that admitted students can successfully pursue careers as healthcare professionals and to conform to requirements at clinical training sites, UTHSC requires all entering students to undergo a criminal background check (CBC) prior to matriculation.
 Once accepted for admission, students must satisfactorily complete the CBC.
 Annual background checks are required for many clinical sites.
-For further information, please see the Mandatory Annual Background Policy
+For further information, please see the EM102 - Criminal Background Checks for Matriculating Students - UT System Policies or Annual Background Check